backlineint/real-world/hexo/source/_posts/challenges.md

 * Onboarding new developers
 * Too much logic in templates - "This should be happening in preprocess"
 * Breaking quickedit / panels.

+Notes:
+* Image for challenges needs to be a jar of peanut butter.